Beyond the Oracle Property: Adaptive LASSO in Cointegrating Regressions with Local-to-Unity Regressors: Introduction

 Typically, these papers consider regression models where the regressors can be split into a set of relevant regressors, i.e., those with a non-zero regression coefficient, and a set of irrelevant regressors, i.e., those with a regression coefficient being exactly equal to zero.
 Then these articles, among other things, often derive model selection probabilities and sometimes also the limiting distribution of the LASSO-type estimator for the set of non-zero coefficients.
 If the procedure identifies zero coefficients with probability approaching one and if the limiting distribution for the non-zero coefficients coincides with that of the ordinary least squares (OLS) estimator applied to the true model, the estimator is said to possess the ``oracle property'' \citep{FanLi01}.
-While the oracle property certainly appears convenient, it has to be interpreted with caution.
+While the oracle property certainly appears convenient, it has to be interpreted with extreme caution.
 The oracle property primarily characterizes the asymptotic behavior of the penalized estimation method under the assumption that coefficients are either exactly zero or sufficiently large (in absolute value, relative to the sample size).
-It thus offers limited guidance in empirically relevant situations where some coefficients are small (in absolute value, relative to sample size), but not exactly zero.
+It thus offers very limited guidance in empirically relevant situations where some coefficients are small (in absolute value, relative to sample size), but not exactly zero.
 To study the asymptotic properties when coefficients are allowed to be small but unequal to zero, one has to let the true coefficients depend on sample size.

-The contributions of \citet{LeeEtAl22} and \citet{TuXie23}, on the other hand, take an important step forward by providing such moving-parameter asymptotic properties of their LASSO-type procedures.
-Their results, however, are restricted to specific sequences, as they focus on particular rates at which the true coefficients go to zero and also couple these rates to the choice of the tuning parameter.
+The contributions of \citet{LeeEtAl22} and \citet{TuXie23} take a step forward by providing such moving-parameter asymptotic properties of the LASSO-type procedures under consideration.
+Their results, however, are restricted to specific sequences, as they focus on particular rates at which the true coefficients go to zero, and also couple these rates to the choice of the tuning parameter.
 We discuss the implications of these restrictions at several points in this paper.

 As a first illustration that these restrictions are not innocuous, we refer to \citet{Kock16}, who analyzes the asymptotic properties of the adaptive LASSO estimator in stationary and non-stationary autoregressions.
 For example, in the AR(1) case